User | Login

 Snowpea Electric Shoe Dryer

 The Snowpea Electric Shoe Dryer is a versatile device designed to dry, warm, and deodorise various footwear and accessories.
 Equipped with a 360-degree heat distribution system, it ensures even drying through its design, featuring over 1,500 ventilation holes.
 The dryer offers adjustable timer settings of 3, 6, or 9 hours, allowing users to customise drying times based on their items' material and moisture level.
 Constructed with fire-retardant materials and a durable cable, it prioritises safety during operation.
-The heater is kept at 55°C to protect shoes from overheating.
+The heater is set to 55°C to prevent shoes from overheating.

 Snowpea Electric Shoe Dryer